dmbarbour/wikilon/docs/ABCRTMem.md

 * requires half as much memory for common structures
 * Wikilon won't be allocating multi-gigabyte contexts

-I believe that 32-bit is a better fit for Wikilon's common use case: multiple contexts each with smaller 'working' memories, each servicing separate web client or background computation goals.
+I believe that 32-bit is likely a better fit for Wikilon's common use case: multiple contexts each with smaller 'working' memories, each servicing separate web client or background computation goals.
 Scalability to very large computations will be addressed instead by value stowage.

 However, I'll aim to ensure this is a simple compiler switch.